ulvus/blockers-pl-eth/README.md

 # blockers-pl-eth
-User blockers in Protocol labs and Ethereum, eco systems
+User blockers in hackfs ecosystems
+A virtual Hackathon by ETHGlobal and Protocol Labs.
+Jul 6 - Aug 6, 2020